Creating custom compliance policies

 To create a custom compliance policy:

-1. On the dashboard click Compliance policies, then click Add custom compliance policy.
+1. From Governance > Compliance policies, click Add custom compliance policy.

 2. Give the compliance policy a name, and define it as a JSON expression.